Chapter 3:

 Alishia didn’t look up.

-“Don’t you talk back to me, you brat!”
+“Don’t you talk back to me, you brat!''
 Mrs. Takahashi snapped, moving toward her.

-Then, suddenly, a small child ran straight into her.
+Abruptly, a small child ran straight into her.
 The impact sent them both crashing hard onto the floor.

 “DONT YOU HAVE EYES IN YOUR HEAD!?”
 Mrs. Takahashi screamed.